2019

 Madeleine L’Engle’s spiritual legacy shows the challenges that can come with trying to show people who they truly are.

-Anselm Society director Brian Brown wrote a piece for the summer 2018 issue of The Cultivating Project on the role of art and artists in spiritual formation.
+From the summer 2018 issue of The Cultivating Project, Brian Brown’s piece on the role of art and artists in spiritual formation.

 The Anselm Society is pleased to make available the audio from every lecture and panel from the conference.